shaonsina/sina-extension-for-elementor/readme.txt

 - Some minor issue fixed

 = 1.0.2 - 30-11-2018 =
-- Icon box has been changed to content box
+- Changed: Icon box has been changed to content box
 - Added: templates option to content box
 - Added: templates option to accordion
 - Improved